07740 877 544 email@example.com

 With chalk (I’m using white chalk powder wrapped inside a cloth), rub the back of the lined drawing so that the entire pencil drawing is covered in chalk.
-Choose a coloured chalk which will be visible on the background colour of your panel.
-Rub gently with your fingers so that there isn’t masses of chalk or powder on the drawing, as this will create smudges when you transfer the design.
+Choose coloured chalk that will be visible on the background colour of your panel.
+Rub gently with your fingers so that there aren’t masses of chalk or powder on the drawing, as this will create smudges when you transfer the design.

 Turn the tracing pattern back over so that the design is now face up.
 The use of a taped ‘spine’ is helpful for accurate positioning.

 Using a pen or pencil, begin to draw on top of your design.
-Don’t press to hard to begin with.
+Don’t press too hard, to begin with.

-Once you have drawn a segment of your design onto the face of the tracing paper, lift a corner and peek.
+Once you’ve drawn a segment of your design onto the face of the tracing paper, lift a corner and take a peek.

 Now you can see the relief drawing transferred to the panel.
 If it is too light or invisible, turn back over and press harder on the tracing paper drawing.